Bounds on the Poincare constant under negative dependence: Negative dependence and the Poincar e constant

-These classes were introduced by Pemantle \cite{pemantle} and Liggett \cite{liggett} in order to capture properties of negative dependence.
-Liggett remarks that if a random variable is $\ulc{n}$ then it is also $\ulc{n+1}$, and proves in Theorem 2 of \cite{liggett} that if $X$ and $Y$ are independent and $\ulc{n}$ and $\ulc{m}$ respectively then their convolution is $\ulc{n+m}$.
-Hence the sum of $n$ independent Bernoulli random variables has the $\ulc{n}$ property.
-Clearly the Poisson random variables are $\ulci$.
+\end{definition} This class was introduced by \citet{pemantle} and \citet{liggett} in order to capture properties of negative dependence.
+It is well-known that Poisson random variables and the sum of independent Bernoulli random variables both have the $\ulci$ property.